nstutelberg/Dublab-Calendar-Public-JS/README.md

-Overview of the client - radio station - https://www.dublab.com - prod output - https://euphonious-ganache-ff3704.netlify.app/.netlify/functions/api_call_netlify
+Overview of the client - radio station - https://www.dublab.com/schedule - prod output - https://euphonious-ganache-ff3704.netlify.app/.netlify/functions/api_call_netlify

-- Goal is for the website to be powered by google calendar api
+- Goal is for the scheduling backend to be powered by google calendar api vs the wordpress system they have now.
+This code is meant to integrate with the calendar they produce and display events on this /schedule page
 - This public version will not have the tokens or credentials for security purposes, but the prod output is still viewable even though this repo will not function

 Business ask: